Understanding Escrow Agreements in Contract Management

 “The true power of escrow lies in its neutrality—it removes risk and streamlines complex transactions by placing control in trusted hands.”

-As contract management becomes more digital, platforms like ClearContract’s AI Contract Review and automated workflows simplify escrow documentation creation.
-They help teams define conditions, triggers, and timelines clearly—reducing errors and maintaining traceability.
+As contract management becomes more digital, modules like AI Contract Review and Tasks & Deadlines simplify escrow documentation.
+They help teams define conditions, triggers, and timelines clearly — and AI does the work, not just talks about it — reducing errors and maintaining traceability.

 Why Escrow Protects Buyers and Sellers Alike